 They are among the most liquid bank accounts, meaning that they allow you to access your money quickly.
 Although they allow for unlimited withdrawals and deposits, some have daily maximum limits, depending on the bank you use.

 The primary purpose of checking accounts is to hold money in a safe place in the short term so you can easily access it when you need to cover different expenses.

 - It also offers security and protection since it leaves a paper trail.
 For example, if you get robbed while carrying cash, you cannot recover the money.
-On the other hand, a checking account allows you to access time-stamped transaction data that indicates how much money was in the account and a specific time and where the money went.
+On the other hand, a checking account allows you to access time-stamped transaction data that indicates how much money was in the account, a specific time, and where the money went.

 - Access to online budgeting tools which give you more control over your finances.